ncatlab/nlab-content/pages/10273.md

 =--
 =--

-> This page contains, or is going to contain, notes to go with a seminar of the [String Geometry Network meeting in October 2013](http://www-app.uni-regensburg.de/Fakultaeten/MAT/waldorf/Stringgeometry/index.php?show=events).
+> This page contains notes to went with a seminar of the [String Geometry Network meeting in October 2013](http://www-app.uni-regensburg.de/Fakultaeten/MAT/waldorf/Stringgeometry/index.php?show=events).

+> More coherent lecture notes are meanwhile at _[[schreiber:Structure Theory for Higher WZW Terms]]_

 #Contents#
 * table of contents